 Research activities are a focus of our program.
 Including high level clinical research, our department has been involved in a large range of basic science projects.
 Residents are required to spend one rotation performing research supported by grants from the faculty.
-Research activities currently include studies of fixation of tibial and pelvic fractures, evaluation of drug therapy for osteomyelitis, polymer substitution for growth plate injuries, and cartilage regeneration.
-Our research efforts are led by Dr. Christian Lattermann who has established a basic science cartilage center in collaboration with the internationally known Gluck Equine Center.
-There has been collaboration with the biomedical engineering group on campus exploring regeneration of a growth plate.
+Current research activities include studies of fixation of tibial and pelvic fractures, evaluation of drug therapy for osteomyelitis, polymer substitution for growth plate injuries, and cartilage regeneration.
+Our research efforts are led by Dr. Christian Lattermann who has established a basic science cartilage center in collaboration with the Gluck Equine Center.
+Additionally, there is a collaboration with the biomedical engineering group on campus exploring regeneration of a growth plate.

 Our Pediatric Orthopaedic Division, housed at the internationally known Shriner’s Hospital for Children, is one of the unique features of our department.
-Led by Dr. Elizabeth Hubbard, Dr. Henry Iwinski, Dr. Ryan Muchow, Dr. Scott Riley, Dr. Vishwas Talwalkar, and Dr. Janet Walker cover the broad scope of pediatric orthopaedics both at the Shriner’s Hospital and the University of Kentucky.
+Led by Dr. Elizabeth Hubbard, Dr. Henry Iwinski, Dr. Ryan Muchow, Dr. Scott Riley, Dr. Vishwas Talwalkar, and Dr. Janet Walker the team covers the broad scope of pediatric orthopaedics both at the Shriner’s Hospital and the University of Kentucky.

-Resident rotations are all within the city of Lexington, KY, and include rotations at Good Samaritan Hospital for spine, oncology and total joints, the Veterans Hospital for general orthopaedics, University of Kentucky Chandler Medical Center, and Shriner’s Hospital for Children.
+Resident rotations are all within the city of Lexington, Kentucky, and include rotations at Good Samaritan Hospital for spine, oncology, and total joints; the Veterans Hospital for general orthopaedics; University of Kentucky Chandler Medical Center; and Shriner’s Hospital for Children.

-In short, the Department of Orthopaedic Surgery at the University of Kentucky provides a well-rounded education with a patient focus.
+In short, the Department of Orthopaedic Surgery and Sports Medicine at the University of Kentucky provides a well-rounded education with a patient focus.
 Opportunities for success abound within our residency.
 I hope you explore our department further and if you have questions please don't hesitate to contact us.
-For more information follow the links below:

 Carter Cassidy, MD